 - Events with 50 or fewer people should submit the request through regular channels (Campus Events Planning System, AUinvolve, etc.) and include a description of how event planners will ensure appropriate physical distancing in a space that accommodates the group.
 Previously approved events or gatherings must also be limited to 50.

 - Event coordinators are expected to maintain a list that includes name, telephone number and email address for every attendee, which will be used if there is a need for contact tracing.

 - All event attendees are required to wear masks or face coverings.
 University faculty, staff, and students must complete their Auburn Healthcheck Survey and show their A Healthier U Pass (green screen) to attend events.
-Non-university event attendees must have their temperature taken and answer questions regarding symptoms, all of which will occur daily for multi-day events.
+Non-university event attendees must answer questions regarding symptoms, all of which will occur daily for multi-day events.

 - Event coordinators are responsible for ensuring adherence to all guidelines.

 - For information on submitting virtual events, contact email@example.com.